 The AS Board Assistant for Academic Shared Governance (non-voting member, serving as Secretary).

-The Assistant Director of Student Representation and Governance (non-voting member, serving as an Advisor).
+The Student Representation and Governance Advisor (non-voting member, serving as an Advisor).

 SENATE PRO-TEMPORE

-The Senate Pro-Tempore will be elected in accordance with the AS Elections procedures.
+The Senate Pro-Tempore will be elected in accordance with the AS Elections Code procedures and AS Constitution.
 They will convene all meetings and will serve as the representative of the Student Senate and as a non-voting member on the ASBOD.
 The Senate Pro-Tempore will chair, facilitate, and create agendas for the Student Technology Fee Committee and the ASWWU Student Senate.
 The Senate Pro-Tempore will work with the Vice-Chair to assign Committee and Voting responsibilities to Student Senators for the following committees, including but not limited to;

 Academic Coordinating Commission.